Art Therapy vs EMDR

 • Do they take your insurance, or offer a sliding scale?

 Not every practice will combine the two.
 Ours does — by design.
 If you want to talk through which one fits your situation, reach out or meet the team and we can take it from there.
 For trauma specifically, our trauma page walks through how we think about pacing and approach.
+The fastest way to find the right fit is a free consultation — we'll talk through which approach, or combination, makes sense for you.

 FAQs